2015–16 Sacred Heart Pioneers men's basketball team

 The 2015–16 Sacred Heart Pioneers men's basketball team represented Sacred Heart University during the 2015–16 NCAA Division I men's basketball season.
 This was the Pioneers' 17th season of NCAA Division I basketball, all played in the Northeast Conference.
-The Pioneers were led by third year head coach Anthony Latina and played their home games at the William H. Pitt Center.
-They finished the season 12–18, 11–7 in NEC play to finish in a three was tie for second place.
-They lost in the quarterfinals of the NEC tournament to LIU Brooklyn.
+Third-year head coach Anthony Latina led the Pioneers and played their home games at the William H. Pitt Center.
+They finished the season 12–18, 11–7 in NEC play to finish in a three-way tie for second place.
+They lost to LIU Brooklyn in the quarterfinals of the NEC tournament.